-To change a service area category for a particular piece of property, follow these steps:
+To apply to change an existing service area category for a particular property, follow these steps:

 FY 2016 Fourth Quarter Applications (PDF , 640KB)